-According to Robert Cervero, the director of the University of California Transportation Center, "How these places are developed and designed - their densities, mixture of uses, site layout, parking provisions, and so on - sets the stage for virtually all $\underline{\text{commuting}}$ behavior."
-35
+According to Robert Cervo, the director of the University of California Transportation Center, "How these places are developed and designed - their densities, mixture of uses, site layout, parking provisions, and so on - sets the stage for virtually all commuting behavior."
+40

 Compact development is conducive to a population density that can support alternative transit options.
 Coordinating transportation and land use decisions can produce communities that maximize the efficient use of both land and infrastructure.
-Returning to the critical design component of compact development, it is important to integrate transportation options into the design of the development and the layout of the land use.
+It is important to integrate transportation options into the design of the development and the layout of the land use.
 For example, by adhering to the principles of compact development such as a well defined street hierarchy, you are also designing a community that is conducive to convenient bus transit routing by promoting navigable roadways where transit can be targeted to major thoroughfares while maintaining a walkable distance to other areas.